- Hatboro-Horsham School District

 - Cooperate with any instructions provided by your driver.

 - Follow all the rules posted on the school bus.

 Use of Video and Audio on School Vehicles

-In an effort to provide safe and secure transportation for all students of our school district, we may make use of video and audio equipment on school buses and vehicles used to transport students.
+To provide safe and secure transportation for all students at our school district, we may make use of video and audio equipment on school buses and vehicles used to transport students.

 CAREER AND TECHNICAL EDUCATION

 The Eastern Center for Arts and Technology is accredited by the Middle States Association of Colleges and Schools.
 The campus is located in Willow Grove and the school is owned by nine school districts in Eastern Montgomery County.

 The programs provided at EASTERN are considered part of the high school program and count as elective credit towards graduation.
 These programs give students the opportunity to reinforce their career path after high school, get a head start on collegiate studies in that field and get ready for employment.
 Most of the career programs offer advanced placement college credit or dual enrollment opportunities for students continuing their education after high school in similar majors.
 Normally, students enroll in the vocational-technical program in grades 11 and 12.
 Students enrolled in the EASTERN afternoon program attend their home school for one-half day and EASTERN for the remaining half day.